opitz/docker_multihost/README.md

  * run_multihost - run or restart a multihost instance
  * restart_multihost - restart the Apache2/httpd server inside the Docker container to allow changes in configuration
  * deploy_vhost - this command allows to ad a new VHOST to the multihost server
+ * remove_vhost - this command will remove the settings for a given VHOST from the web server - but will NOT remove the web root data.
+ * multihost_default - this command will make one of the existing VHOSTs teh default VHOST that is served when using the default server name or IP address.

  It will be called by the 'build_all.sh' script but can be evoked separately in case you need to update the commands.